-Fee What you pay Subscription fee (Preliminary Charge)# Class A Units: up to 5% of issue price Switching fee (Conversion Charge)# Up to 2.0% of issue price of new units Redemption fee (Realisation Charge)# Class A Units: 0.5% of realisation price; but currently waived Investors may be subject to pricing adjustments when they subscribe, realise or convert (if
+Fee What you pay Subscription fee (Preliminary Charge) Class A Units: up to 5% of issue price Switching fee (Conversion Charge) Up to 2.0% of issue price of new units Redemption fee (Realisation Charge) Class A Units: 0.5% of realisation price; but currently waived

-" Investors may be subject to pricing adjustments when they subscribe, realise or convert (if applicable) Units of the Sub-Fund.
+Investors may be subject to pricing adjustments when they subscribe, realise or convert (if applicable) Units of the Sub-Fund.
 For details, please refer to "Adjustment of Prices" under the section headed "VALUATION" in the main part of the Explanatory Memorandum.